ahui-ops/bastion-ai-security-gateway/README.md

 *   **Privacy Layer**: Local PII redaction ensuring $\text{Data}_{leak} = 0$.
 *   **Canary Defense**: Injects invisible markers to trace and block covert leaks.

-### 🏗️ How we built it
+### 🏗️ How I built it
-We utilized **React 19** and **Vite** for a high-performance dashboard.
+I utilized **React 19** and **Vite** for a high-performance dashboard.
 The core engine is **Gemini 3 (Flash)**, integrated via the Google Generative AI SDK, paired with the **Gmail** and **GitHub REST APIs** for live data auditing.

-### 🚧 Challenges we ran into
+### 🚧 Challenges I ran into
 The primary challenge was the non-deterministic nature of AI.
-We solved this by implementing a **Heuristic-AI Hybrid Layer**, where Gemini provides reasoning, but a deterministic auditor (Canary check) makes the final security decision.
-We also built a custom retry-service to handle API rate limits.
+I solved this by implementing a **Heuristic-AI Hybrid Layer**, where Gemini provides reasoning, but a deterministic auditor (Canary check) makes the final security decision.
+I also built a custom retry-service to handle API rate limits.

-### 🧠 What we learned
+### 🧠 What I learned
-We learned that in the agentic era, **Context is the new Firewall**.
+I learned that in the agentic era, **Context is the new Firewall**.
 Security is no longer about blocking "bad words" but understanding hierarchical instruction priority through Gemini 3's Long Context window.

 ---